cagov/data-infrastructure/docs/setup/snowflake-setup.md

 ### Streamlit dashboard development

-All production Streamlit dashboards and their marts should reside in the `ANALYTICS_ENGCA_PRD` database.
+All production Streamlit dashboards and their marts should reside in the `ANALYTICS_{env}_PRD` database.
 If a dashboard needs access to objects from earlier layers, they should be exposed via explicitly created mart tables in this database.

 To support Streamlit development, the `REPORTER_DEV` role may need read access to the production marts: